 Get More Flavorful Smoke!

-One of my new favorite smoker toys that I recently got was the A-MAZE-N Pellet Smoker for smoking pellets.
+One of my new favorite smoker toys that I recently got was the LIZZQ Pellet Smoker Tube for smoking pellets.
 This produces a ton of smoke!
 If you live in a residential neighborhood, your neighbors might have a problem with you producing so much smoke!

 The smoking pellets are great for producing some really unique flavors and can easily smoke for about 5 hours. definitely recommend trying out those if you haven’t!
 Keep in mind that these don’t come with wood smoker pellets, so you’ll have to buy those separately.